spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 To replicate the old behavior, consider `mid.name || mid.fileName`.

+#### copyright

+Removed in favor of `extraMetadata`.
+There isn't a consistent way to determine a copyright of a MIDI file as it's often stored in track names or markers.
+Extra metadata separates what copyright was: a stitched string of all meta events that were "interesting".

 #### tracks

 Is no longer an array of `MIDIMessage`, but its own class: `MIDITrack`.